Code-Institute-Submissions/adriatic-e-bikes/README.md

 The navbar collapses into a burger menu when resized to tablet and mobile view.

 ---

 Links:

-1.Adriatic e-bikes
+1. Adriatic e-bikes

 This is Home Page which contains two main sections: Why (quotes of users) and Explorer Packages(Teambuilding Explore, Family & Friends Explore and Solo Explore).

 ---

-2.Why
+2. Why

 Quotes of users, photos of person is from my family (sisters in law, brother in law and my son)

 ---

-3.Explorer packages
+3. Explorer packages

 There is 3 packages, Teambuilding Explore, Family & Friends Explore and Solo Explore, Explorer Packages Every packages have form for booking, Book Now option is avaible on all pages (only not in Gallery page).